cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 If a particular card interests you, feel free to comment on it to inform us you'd like to collaborate so we can begin conversations about it.
 Cards in the `Ready to Do` are properly prepared to be worked on.
 If a card has the marker `Good First Issue`, it is a great option to start with.
 Please indicate via a comment in the card that you are working on it, and we will assign it to you and move it into the `In Progress` column.
 When you have finished, please submit a PR and we will review and merge it.
 Cards without the `Good First Issue` marker are generally on our team's roadmap, but if you'd like to contribute that work, please comment on the ticket for alignment.
+Once you get to the point of working on the issue, please [submit a PR with your changes and link it to the issue.](#pull_requests)

 ### How to Contribute in Issues